ENASE 2015 will be held in conjunction with ICEIS 2015 and GISTAM 2015.

 George Giaglis, Athens University of Economics and Business, GreeceWitold Staniszkis, Rodan Development, PolandMartin Mocker, MIT, USA and Reutlingen University, Germany

-ENASE 2014 received 58 submissions, of which 14% were presented as full papers.
+ENASE 2014 received 58 submissions, 33% of which were orally presented

 Technically Co-sponsored by: